K4mi3/K4mi3/README.md

 <h3 align="center">I'm a Senior RPA developer, with an emphasis on UiPath, C# and Data Science enthusiast, sometimes I play with Python and ML</h3>

-<h3 align="center">If it walks like a duck, and quacks like a duck, then it's a duck.</h3>

 - 🔭 I’m currently working on **C6 Bank**